Colorado woman arrested in 1996 death of newborn

 FORT COLLINS, Colo.
-(AP) - A woman has been arrested in connection with the 1996 death of a newborn girl whose body was found in a garbage bag weighed down with rocks in a northern Colorado reservoir.
+(AP) - A woman was arrested Tuesday in connection with the 1996 death of a newborn girl whose body was found in a garbage bag weighed down with rocks in a northern Colorado reservoir.

-The Fort Collins Coloradoan reports 42-year-old Jennifer Katalinich, also known as Jennifer Tjornehoj, was arrested Tuesday on charges of first- and second-degree murder.
+Jennifer Katalinich, 42, also known as Jennifer Tjornehoj, turned herself in to authorities and was booked on charges of first- and second-degree murder, The Fort Collins Coloradoan reported .

-Two boys playing on the shores of Horsetooth Reservoir found the newborn with her umbilical cord still attached, and the county coroner determined she died of asphyxiation.
-The unidentified girl was later named “Baby Faith.”
+Two 11-year-old boys playing on the shores of Horsetooth Reservoir on Aug.
+24, 1996, found the newborn wrapped in a towel in the bag with her umbilical cord still attached, and the county coroner determined she died of asphyxiation.

 Katalinich, of Erie, was 18 at the time and was listed as living in a dorm at Colorado State University.

-Her attorney, David Mestas, says it is too early in the case to comment.
+Her attorney, David Mestas, said Tuesday it was too early in the case to comment.

+The investigation was suspended in June 1998, but it was reopened on the 10-year-anniversary of the discovery of her body.
+Investigators hoped advanced DNA technology would produce new leads and publicity would generate new tips, but no new information surfaced.

+In November 2016, investigators resubmitted DNA evidence to the Colorado Bureau of Investigation for updated analysis.
+That analysis eventually led to Katalinich.

 Information from: Fort Collins Coloradoan, http://www.coloradoan.com